 - half pitch - adult - £67.45, junior - £35.80

 The all-weather and grass pitches can be booked for five-a-side football or full sized football.
 Call 020 8986 7955 or email email@example.com to book.
 Mabley Green has modern changing facilities, including four new Football Association/Football Foundation/Sport England regulation changing rooms.
 Changing rooms are available when you book a pitch.

 Mabley Green user group

 Mabley Green user group meet regularly and help maintain the park by looking after the parks edible growing strips.
 The group are always looking for more active members to get involved in the park.
-If you're interested in joining or receiving updates on the park, see their Facebook page, follow them on Twitter or join their mailing list.
+If you're interested in joining or receiving updates on the park, see their Facebook page and follow them on Twitter.